AndrewBresee/Gratitude/_PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

-  If you want to start using the simplest, and most greatful journaling app, download Greatfulness today!
+  If you want to start using the simplest, and most grateful journaling app, download gratefulness today!
 You won't regret it.